SWEET SALONE: PORTRAITS FROM CONTEMPORARY SIERRA LEONE

 Most people will immediately think of the country’s civil war that raged throughout the 1990’s and recall the harrowing images of child soldiers and amputee victims.
 This conflict ended over a decade ago, yet we are still stuck with snapshots from this sad chapter in Sierra Leone’s history.

 Today the story is very different.
-If you walk through the bustling streets of Freetown, or spend and afternoon on one of the peninsula’s stunning beaches, the atmosphere that pervades is one of welcoming chaos and a certain joie de vivre.
-Sierra Leone, once West Africa’s most prosperous region, is now coming into it’s own again.
+If you walk through the bustling streets of Freetown, or spend an afternoon on one of the peninsula’s stunning beaches, the atmosphere that pervades is one of welcoming chaos and a certain joie de vivre.
+Sierra Leone, once West Africa’s most prosperous region, is now coming into its own again.

 And most importantly if Sierra Leone is to grow and develop then it is